sholtomaud/phd/Literature Review/litrev.md

 | 3    | Able to store defined trigger thresholds used to initiate a make-good | `schema: site` |

 ## Risk Governance - RG

+ TWG-NZ has defined Natural Risk Zones as areas where natural hazards are coincident with populated areas and/or areas of particular environmental/ cultural or economic value.
+Risk in this context is defined as:
+Risk = Hazard x Exposure x Vulnerability of human health, the environmental, cultural and economic assets in the zone considered.

+Natural Risk Zones data specification is potentially very large, it encompasses hazards from floods to geomagnetic storms, and exposed elements from buildings to designated environmental features

 Generating requirements for a risk-governance system is a complex task.
 The complexity is generated from the variety of different approaches to risk.
 Different industries, different departments within one industry, and different academic disciplines can all have different risk evaluation requirements.